 Mother’s Day is almost here, and why not celebrate the holiday by reflecting on how your mom has shaped you?
 You know what they say: “Mother knows best.”
 Generally speaking, that’s true!
 What advice has your mommy shared with you over the years?
-What words of wisdom made a difference in your life?
+What motherly advice made a difference in your life?

 Here at Petite2Queen, we love our moms!
 Here is some of the best motherly advice we’ve gotten from our dear mamas.